 My name is Simon Ager, I live in Bangor in Wales and earn my living from this website.
 I'm originally from Lancashire in the northwest of England, and have also lived in France, Jersey, Taiwan and Japan.

 I studied French and German at secondary school and did a BA in Chinese and Japanese at the Univeristy of Leeds.
 During the second year of my degree I spent a semester studying Mandarin in Taipei, a semester studying Japanese in Osaka, and the rest of the time exploring China and Hong Kong.

 After graduating I won a scholarship to study Chinese for another year in Taipei, then worked for the British Council there for four years.
-I returned to the UK in 1998, tried to set up my own web design and translation business, which didn't take off, but eventually developed into this website, then got a job as a multilingual job developer in Brighton.
+I returned to the UK in 1998, tried to set up my own web design and translation business, which didn't take off, but eventually developed into this site, then got a job as a multilingual job developer in Brighton.

-I speak French, Welsh, Mandarin and Irish more or less fluently.
-I'm semi-fluent in German, Japanese, Scottish Gaelic, Spanish and Manx, and a basic knowledge of Taiwanese, Cantonese, Esperanto, Italian, Portuguese, Czech, Russian, Breton, Dutch, British Sign Language (BSL), Cornish and Toki Pona.
+I speak English, French, Welsh, Mandarin and Irish fluently.
+I can get by fairly well in German, Japanese, Scottish Gaelic, Spanish, Manx and Esperanto, and have a basic knowledge of Taiwanese, Cantonese, Italian, Portuguese, Czech, Russian, Breton, Dutch, British Sign Language (BSL), Cornish and Toki Pona.

 After languages my main passion is music - I sing in a number of choirs and other groups, write songs and tunes, play various musical instruments and often go to concerts.
 I also enjoy reading, and juggling.